Motorcycle Accident Attorney

 After a major motorcycle accident, do not let an insurance company encourage you to accept a lowball settlement offer.
 Insurance companies frequently avoid liability and urge clients to settle for less than their claims are worth.
 Instead, contact a Houston Texas injury lawyer who specializes in motorcycle accidents to analyze your case.
 We can negotiate on your behalf by using our experience in dozens of motorcycle accidents to value your claims.
 If the insurance company refuses to give a reasonable settlement, we can take your case to court at no upfront costs to you.

 Table of Contents

-According to Sun Sentinal magazine, 60% of motorcycle crashes are the fault of car drivers.
-This puts greater pressure on motorcyclists to drive defensively.
+According to Sun Sentinel magazine, 60% of motorcycle crashes are the fault of car drivers.
+So many motorcyclists drive defensively.

 Texas repealed its law requiring motorcyclists and their passengers to wear helmets in 1997.
 Since then, motorcyclists 21 and older who have insurance or have attended a motorcycle safety class have been allowed to ride without a helmet.
 And since then, motorcycle fatalities in Texas have increased by 25 percent.
 By contrast, 19 states, as well as the District of Columbia, have universal helmet laws, which hold that anyone riding a motorcycle must wear a safety helmet.

 Besides repealing its helmet law, Texas also is considering adding other motorcycle laws to the books.
 Two bills before the Texas Legislature would allow “lane-splitting” by motorcyclists, which means they could drive between lanes of traffic.
 That’s currently illegal, but this could change.
 Both bills would let motorcycles go between two lanes of traffic heading in the same direction, as long as such traffic was moving at 20 miles per hour or slower.